-In 2016 and 2015, the movements in the revaluation of financial assets and liabilities included in hedge accounting (loss of €2,106 million in 2016 and loss of €1,628 million in 2015) were primarily due to movements in interest rates.
+In 2018 and 2017, the movements in the revaluation of financial assets and liabilities included in hedge accounting (a gain of $\notin$ 176 million in 2018 and loss of $\notin$ 2,707 million in 2017) were primarily due to movements in interest rates.
 The bulk of interest rate risk to which NWB Bank is exposed in relation to its financial assets or liabilities is customarily hedged through the use of financial instruments.
 In market value terms, value movements resulting from interest rate fluctuations are offset through the use of derivatives, although there may be significant movements in the individual assets, liabilities and derivatives from year to year as evidenced in the line items above.
 Where the hedge relationship is effective, hedge accounting enables NWB Bank to neutralize in principle the difference in result recognition between the hedging instrument and the hedged position.

-The other changes in the fair value of restructured derivatives included in hedge accounting primarily reflected the restructuring of the derivatives portfolio on several occasions in the past, with a view to managing the interest rate risk position.
+The other changes in the fair value of restructured derivatives included in hedge accounting were caused by the restructuring of the derivatives portfolio on several occasions in the past with a view to managing the interest rate risk position.
 The restructuring of the derivatives portfolio has a favourable effect on net interest income (lower interest expenses).